ErikEngerd/kubedock-dns/README.md

 In kubedock this is currently solved by 'locking' the namespaces so that tests cannot be run concurrently.

-This project is a prototype showing how to fix this problem, allowing multiple concurrent tests to be run in the same namespace without conflict and without the need for locking the namespace.
+This project fixes this problem, allowing multiple concurrent tests to be run in the same namespace without conflict and without the need for locking the namespace.